 relations = PoincareRelations(file_path=wordnet_mammal_file, delimiter='\t') model = PoincareModel(train_data=relations)

-INFO:gensim.models.poincare:Loading relations from train data..
-INFO:gensim.models.poincare:Loaded 7724 relations from train data, 1182 unique terms
+INFO:gensim.models.poincare:loading relations from train data..
+WARNING:smart_open.smart_open_lib:this function is deprecated, use smart_open.open instead INFO:gensim.models.poincare:loaded 7724 relations from train data, 1182 nodes

 Note that the above only initializes the model and does not begin training.
 To train the model -